cristianfalcone/ajo/cookbook.md

 }
 ```

-🍯 Flavor Note: `ThemeContext(this)` is like dipping a spoon into our layered dessert - you taste the most immediate flavor.
+🍯 Flavor Note: `ThemeContext()` is like dipping a spoon into our layered dessert - you taste the most immediate flavor.

 ## Layering Flavors: The Prototype Chain in Action 🎂